-As a result of continuous growth through various M&A activities, the total assets as of end March 2015 exceeded 500 billion yen.
-J Trust shifted its business model from the one centering around M&A activities to the business model in which banking business in Asia is the main contributor of the profit expansion.
-We will continue to achieve sustainable and stable growth without decelerating our growth pace.
+As a result of continuous growth through various M&A activities, the total assets are over 600 billion yen at the end of March 2017.
+J Trust has already shifted its business model from the one centering around M&A activities to the business model in which banking business in Asia is the main profit contributor.
+J Trust continues to achieve sustainable and stable growth without hesitation.

 Acquired Standard Chartered Savings Bank (currently JT Savings Bank) and Standard Chartered Capital (currently JT Capital)